-Ensuring whoever you hire has their Quality Assurance figured out will help you avoid releasing episodes with massive, unnoticed issues.
+Ensuring whoever you hire has their quality assurance figured out will help you avoid releasing episodes with massive, unnoticed issues.

-Other Service / Support Options
+Other Service/Support Options

-As a final note, some people find support in the area of podcast guest interview booking helpful.
+Some people find support in the area of podcast guest interview booking helpful.

-This can go two different ways: Either you want to get booked as an expert on a series of other podcasts, or you want a systematic way of having interview guests booked for your own show.
+This can go two different ways: Either you want to get booked as an expert on a series of other podcasts, or you want a systematic way of having interview guests booked for your show.

 Interview Valet is the go-to premium option in this space.
 They’re not cheap, but they do really great work, and you get what you pay for.